penguinite/onbox/docs/DESIGN.md

 {{:End}}
 ```

-It's very similar to an `if` statement in programming, except Has is a bit more broad and can checks if a Post/User/Something has a valid Object.
+It's very similar to an `if` statement in programming, except Has is a bit more broad and can checks if a Post/User/Something has a valid Object or Attribute.

 Here is a list of block functions: